ansys/pyansys-dev-guide/doc/source/content-writing/rst-files-writers/index.rst

 use either URLs or insert explicit targets at the bottom of the ``README.rst`` file that you can then use in this file.
 If your project has a central ``links.rst`` file in the ``doc/source`` directory, you might be tempted to simply use the explicit target names named defined in it in the ``README.rst`` file.
-Howeer, the GitHub renderer is unaware of the ``links.rst`` file.
+However, the GitHub renderer is unaware of the ``links.rst`` file.
 For more information, see :ref:`doc_links_external`.